Headline Reads: “Strawberries Roll Through Rogers Pass” A Guest Blog Post Courtesy of Prepared by Parks Canada

 In 1962, Canadians celebrated the grand opening of the Trans-Canada Highway after the final stretch through Rogers Pass was finally complete.
 Mr. A.D.
 Booth, a truck driver from Salmon Arm B.C., was one of the first to drive the “spectacular new road” when he transported 264 crates of sun-sweet strawberries to eager Calgary fruit buyers.
 Before the highway was complete, goods like strawberries took three days to travel by rail, so getting fresh B.C. fruit to Calgary markets was a true market achievement.

-The Trans-Canada Highway, at the time the world’s longest national highway, (7,821 kilometres) was built over some of the world’s most treacherous terrain, took about 20 years to build and cost approximately $1 billion.
+At that time, the Trans-Canada Highway was the world’s longest national highway (7,821 kilometres).
+It was built over some of the world’s most treacherous terrain, took about 20 years to build and cost approximately $1 billion.

 The highway brought many improvements.
 Goods and services could move more quickly between B.C. and Alberta, travelers were able to explore Glacier National Park at their leisure by motor vehicle and Canadian families and friends spread from coast to coast could visit each other in their own vehicles.
 This “ribbon of highway” connected Canadians in every province in Canada, from the Atlantic to the Pacific.